 What you need to know

-- staff, young people and children should stay at home if they are unwell with a new, continuous cough or a high temperature to avoid spreading infection to others.
+- staff, young people and children should stay at home if they are unwell with a persistent cough or a high temperature or loss of or change to their usual sense of smell or taste, to avoid spreading infection to others.
 However, high risk groups should follow the guidance on social distancing.

 - if staff, young people or children become unwell on site with a new, continuous cough or a high temperature they should be sent home.